Metabolic alkalosis is indicated by an increase in plasma bicarbonate (HCO3) level. Arterial pH >7.45 defines alkalosis.

 It is the consequence of disorders that cause either a loss of hydrogen ions from the body or an increase in plasma HCO3.
-The severity of alkalosis depends on the severity of underlying disorder and may be more severe if both metabolic and respiratory alkalosis are present.
+The severity of alkalosis depends on the severity of underlying disorder; it may be more severe if both metabolic and respiratory alkalosis are present.

 The main mechanisms involved can be either one or a combination of following: